AdobeDocs/journey-optimizer-b2b.en/help/user/home-page.md

 ---
-title: Log in and home page
+title: Log in and Home Page
 description: Learn how to access the Journey Optimizer B2B Edition app and use the home page information.
 exl-id: 61956f53-62dc-421f-935c-acdb9e6ba178
 ---